CLRX/CLRX-mirror/doc/GalliumAbi.md

 * 0 - number of dimensions
 * 1-3 - global offsets for each dimensions

-Local sizes and other kernel setup is in memory which address is stored in s[4:5].
+Local sizes and other kernel setup is in the memory which address is stored in s[4:5].
 List of data (number is dword offset after kernel argument):

 * 1 - low 16-bits is global local size for X dimension, higher 16-bits is for Y dimension